 But there are plenty of great cross-training options for people who approach the sport more casually, or for those limited by weather, travel or time.
 The best cross-training sports are those that deliver an overall cardiovascular fitness benefit, muscular endurance, coordination and a few other potential factors.

-Mountain biking is a great cross-training option.
-Not only will it provide a sense of adventure and joy during the off-season, it also facilitates improved bike-handling skills, coordination, muscular strength and endurance, and improved pedal strokes.
+Mountain biking and fat biking are great cross-training options.
+Not only will they provide a sense of adventure and joy during the off-season, they also facilitates improved bike-handling skills, coordination, muscular strength and endurance, and improved pedal strokes.
 Many triathletes have poor handling skills on the bike, and consistent mountain biking can certainly help.

 For those in colder climates, another great winter option is cross-country skiing.
 It incorporates an element of upper and lower body endurance, it has a strong lateral strength and stability component, and stimulates muscular coordination.
 While not directly correlating to swim, bike or run, cross-country skiing forces full use of the glutes and provides wonderful overall conditioning.